By: Susan Dugdale | Last modified: 04-19-2021

-Here's a sample tribute speech you're most welcome to use as a model for the speech you're preparing to write.
+Here's a sample tribute speech.
 It's for my mother, Iris, and yes, it's all true.

-You'll find the outline the speech follows directly below the text along with other helpful links to information about the writing process, funeral poems and quotations and more.
+You'll find the outline or template the speech follows directly below it along with other helpful links to information about the speech writing process, funeral poems and quotations and more.

-My Mother's name marked her out as the goddess of the rainbow, a messenger for the ancient Olympian gods and carrier of faith, hope and wisdom.
+My Mother shares her name, Iris, with the goddess of the rainbow; a messenger for the ancient Olympian gods and carrier of faith, hope and wisdom.

-After her birth my grandmother saw iris flowering out her bedroom window.
-She was named for the regal beauty of their dark purple flowers.
+After her birth my grandmother saw beautiful dark purple flowers out her bedroom window.
+They were iris.
+She was named for them .

-By the time WW2 ended Iris had emerged as a competent personal secretary who enjoyed life.
+By the time World War Two ended Iris had become a competent personal secretary who enjoyed life.